 Maximizing Light Levels: Maximizing the amount of light plants receive helps reduce plant stretch.
 Giving plants adequate space, and replacing plastic coverings as needed helps prevent reduction in light levels.

 Mechanical Brushing: Mechanical stress reduces stem elongation.
 Wind, shaking or brushing are all types of mechanical stress.
 Research has shown that mechanical stress reduces stem elongation and maintains plant height.
 For example, brushing transplants twice daily for 18 days using about 40 strokes back and forth with a cardboard tube suspended from an irrigation boom can result in as much as a 30% reduction in stem elongation.
 Growers have also successfully used a wand made of plastic plumbing pipe or a flat piece of polystyrene foam.
-Vegetable plants such as tomatoes, eggplants, cucumbers and some species of brocolli and cabbage have responded to this method of height control.
+Vegetable plants such as tomatoes, eggplants, cucumbers and some varieties of broccoli and cabbage have responded to this method of height control.
 Note that this technique has damaged some tender plant species such as peppers and could also enhance the spread of bacterial pathogens and cause wounds making it easier for the bacterial pathogens to infect tender young plants.
 Brush plants when the foliage is dry and if you see plant damage, reduce the number of times you are brushing the plants.
-Cultivar differences have also been reported.
 Brushing can improve establishment of transplants in the field.
 They resume their normal growth about 3 days after the brushing stops.
 There is also little or no reported effect on yield.

 Water Stress: Water stress is another tool growers can use to manage plant height.
 Maintaining plants on the dry side limits cell expansion and plant growth.
 This method requires close monitoring to avoid permanent damage such as leaf burn or even plant death.
 One technique is to irrigate the growing mix thoroughly and then allow it to dry to the point where plants wilt before irrigating thoroughly again.
 Growth is restricted during the period when the growing medium is very dry.
 Once watered, the plants rapidly resume growth.
 Experienced tomato growers have successfully used this technique.